Martha S. Feldman: Inclusive management

-Feldman’s research on inclusive management focuses on strengthening community and democratic participation.
-She has written about inclusive management with co-authors Anne Khademian (Virginia Tech) and Kathryn Quick (University of Minnesota).
+Feldman's research on inclusive management focuses on strengthening community and democratic participation.
+She has written about inclusive management with co-authors Anne Khademian and Kathryn Quick (University of Minnesota).
 Inclusive Management is a pattern of practices by public managers that facilitate the inclusion of public employees, experts, the public, and politicians in collaboratively addressing public problems or concerns of public interest.